-It is important to note that by default MATLAB is case sensitive, i.e., two different variables A and a can be defined.
+Note that by default MATLAB is case sensitive, i.e., two different variables A and a can be defined.
 In this context, it is recommended to use capital letters for matrices and lower-case letters for vectors and scalars.
-You could now delete the contents of the variable ans by typing clear ans simply returns the matrix element located in the third row and second column.
-The matrix indexing therefore follows the rule (row, column).
-We can use this to access single or several matrix elements.
-As an example, we type
+You could now delete the contents of the variable ans by typing